DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 1 - Beginning the Campaign/Character Creation.md

 The player who possesses the *raven's feather* should have strong, vivid reasons to believe that the feather will always guide them to those who need aid, protection, and comfort.

-***Developments.*** If the player shows the *raven's feather* to Madam Eva in [[Arc C - Into the Valley]], she inspects it reverently and returns it to the player, claiming mysteriously that she once knew the bird that shed it.
+***Developments.*** If the player shows the *raven's feather* to Madam Eva in [[Act I - Into the Mists/Arc C - Into the Valley]], she inspects it reverently and returns it to the player, claiming mysteriously that she once knew the bird that shed it.
 If the player shows the feather to Urwin Martikov, Danika Dorakova, Muriel Vinshaw, or any other member of the Keepers of the Feather, that member grows warmer and friendlier toward that player.

 When the player first enters the circle of standing stones at the Mountain Fane in **Act V, Arc W: The Ladies of the Fanes**, the feather trembles and the air around it briefly grows thick with the scent of rain and ozone as it did upon sensing Death House.
 If the player shows the feather to the Roc of Mount Ghakis after consecrating the Mountain Fane in the same arc, the roc places the tip of its beak against the player's forehead as a sign of gratitude and approval before departing.
 ## Power—The Crumpled Page